WinnieYuDev/grocery-list-personal-express/README.md

 ## How It's Made:
-Tech used: JavaScript, Node.js.
-Express.js, EJS, MongoDB, CSS
+Tech used:
+- JavaScript
+- Node.js.
+- Express.js
+- EJS
+- MongoDB
+- HTML & CSS

-Full stack Grocery List.
-When you mark an item as packed or unpacked, it also updates in the database.
+This is a full stack grocery list application.
+When you mark an grocery item it grays out and has a strike-through, it also updates in the database as complete or incomplete as true/false.

 ## Lessons Learned: